Ex-inmate admits role in federal prison smuggling scheme - NewsBreak

 Ex-inmate admits role in federal prison smuggling scheme

-Federal prosecutors say he was involved in multiple drone deliveries of contraband and helped sell the items to inmates for a profit.
+Moronta, an inmate at Fort Dix from April 2018 to March 2019, was involved in multiple drone deliveries of contraband into the facility while he was incarcerated there and helped sell the items to inmates for a profit, federal prosecutors said.

-The smuggled packages contained cell phones and related accessories, tobacco, weight loss supplements, eyeglasses and various other items.
+The packages he helped smuggle in contained cell phones and related accessories, tobacco, weight loss supplements, eyeglasses and various other items.
+Moronta also helped coordinate inmate orders for specific items and assisted in the collection of payments.

+Prosecutors said the conspirators took various steps to prevent prison officials from detecting and intercepting the contraband.
+They planned drone drops during late evening hours or overnight when the drones were less likely to be seen.
+The drones were flown from concealed positions in the woods surrounding the prison, and their lights were covered with tape to make it more difficult for prison officials to spot the drones.

 Comments / 0